andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_06_Scripting.rst

 .. figure:: FEAT_Design_File.png

-If you open up the FEAT GUI, click on the ``Load`` button at the bottom of the screen, and select the design.fsf file in the run1.feat directory, it will change all of the settings to what you had used to run FEAT.
+If you open up the FEAT GUI, click on the ``Load`` button at the bottom of the screen, and select the design.fsf file in the run1.feat directory, it will change all of the settings to what you had entered into the GUI when you saved the script.

 In the previous tutorials we ran FEAT separately for preprocessing and for model fitting.
 We will now create a template that combines both of these steps by selecting "Full Analysis" from the dropdown menu of the FEAT GUI.

 First, remove the current run1.feat directory by typing ``rm -r run1.feat``.
 Then open up the FEAT GUI by typing ``Feat_gui`` from the command line.
+Instead of doing this as two separate sessions, we will run it as a single analysis by leaving the "Full Analysis" option selected from the dropdown menu.
 Using the previous tutorials as a guide, fill in all of the required fields for both preprocessing and model fitting.
-Instead of doing this as two separate sessions, we will run it as a single analysis by leaving the "Full Analysis" option selected from the dropdown menu.

 Once you have filled in all of the fields, instead of clicking the ``Go`` button, click ``Save`` and label the file ``design_run1``.
 This will save out several files with extensions such as "con", "mat", and "png", but it is the file design_run1.fsf that we will be using for our script.